blackchip-org/zc/doc/ops/text.md

 | `1.2 1.2`    |  `1.2 \| 1.2`
 | `is`         | `true`

 ## join

-Join all stack elements into a single string separated by `sep`.
+Join all stack elements into a single string separated by *sep*.

-    ( items...:Str sep:Str -- join:Str )
+    ( Val* sep:Str -- Str )

 Example: